Tampa FL Prenuptial Agreement Attorney

 At various times throughout a couple’s relationship, the need for certain types of agreements may arise.
 Whether you want to protect your assets prior to marriage, secure an inheritance after you are married wish to reach a settlement agreement in expectation of a divorce or require a final agreement for a divorce, an experienced lawyer can provide sound, well prepared agreements for any need.

 At the Law Offices of Roberta Kohn, P.A., we dedicate a large part of our practice to preparing marital agreements on behalf of our clients.
 Attorney Roberta Kohn has extensive experience preparing a wide variety of marital agreements for clients throughout Hillsborough County and Pasco County, as well as the greater Tampa Bay area.
-Our office is conveniently located in Lutz, Florida.
+Our office is conveniently located in Wesley Chapel, Florida.

 Protecting Your Interests with Thorough Sound Documentation